indrekots/indrekots.github.io/_posts/articles/2016-01-14-version-control-and-deployment-practices-for-sugarcrm.md

 ##Summary

 To conclude, I use Ansible to create a fully functioning SugarCRM environment.
 I can create new servers with ease by calling my Ansible playbook.
 For my local environment I use Ansible together with Vagrant to create a virtual machine.
-In addition, Ansible is used to to deployments as well.
+In addition, Ansible is used to do deployments as well.
 I keep my SugarCRM files in source control using Git.
 A database dump of relevant tables is taken before each commit by a pre-commit hook.
 Ansible deploy playbook checks out the latest commit, applies it to the server I specify and calls the repair script.
 No human interaction with SugarCRM's web interface is needed during installation and deployment.